shushcat/vim-minimd/README.md

 ### Folding (Vim Defaults)
+A listing of some of Vim's folding commands follows.
 | Key     | Action                          |
 | ------- | ------------------------------- |
 | `zc`    |       *C*lose fold.             |